Frodingham, Lincolnshire: Church of St Lawrence

-Frodingham Grade I listed Anglican church is dedicated to St Lawrence.
+St Lawrence's church was the centre of the original hamlet of Frodingham.
+The church is a Grade I listed Anglican church dedicated to St Lawrence.
 Originating from the 12th century, it was rebuilt in 1841 except for the Early English-style tower.
 In 1916 Cox recorded a Carolean altar table, dated 1635.
 It contains memorials to the Healy family who added several windows within the church.

 The vicar of Frodingham from 1655 to 1660 was John Ryther (c1638-1681).
 At the Restoration he was deprived of his living here and moved to Brough and was deprived again in 1662.
 After setting up Kipping Chapel near Bradford and some time in prison, he moved to London and began one of the first missions amongst seamen at Wapping in 1669.
 Due to his emotional preaching style, he was often known as 'Crying Jeremy.'

-In 1885 Kelly's Directory reported a large temperance hall, built in 1871, that also housed a library and newspaper reading room.
-Chief crops grown in the area were wheat, barley and potatoes.

-In 1911 the civil parish had a population of 1734.
-On 1 October 1919 the parish was abolished to form "Scunthorpe and Frodingham" and Brumby Rural.